 Y.E.T.I.
-(Young-adults, Emerging, Transitioning, and Integrating) – Unique Transitional Component
+(Young-adults, Emerging, Transitioning, and Integrating) – Unique Transitional Component (Currently Offered in Oregon)

 Despite the robust efforts of clinicians in wilderness therapy, transition planning and follow through has always been a challenge.
 Our transitional services exist to integrate the therapeutic benefits of wilderness into the experience of transitioning into a community.
 Our transitional services consist of two main components outside of the wilderness.